Peppercorn: Types, Uses, Health Benefits & Buying Guide

 1. Black Peppercorns (Whole)

-Target Audience: Home chefs and spice enthusiasts looking for authenticity.
+Target Audience: Home chefs and spice enthusiasts.

 2. White Peppercorns (Ground)

-Features: Finely ground white peppercorns with a milder, earthier taste.
+Features: Finely ground with milder, earthier notes.

-Advantages: Adds depth without overwhelming heat, perfect for creamy sauces and delicate dishes.
+Advantages: Adds depth without overwhelming heat; perfect for creamy sauces and delicate dishes.

-Use Cases: Great for seafood, chicken, and white sauces.
+Use Cases: Seafood, chicken, and white sauces.

 3. Green Peppercorns (Preserved)